 Mathematical techniques and computer methods with spreadsheets are used in the development of quantitative reasoning skills.
 These techniques are examined in the contexts of business and economics and of sustainability through managing one's personal finances.
-Pre-requisite: MTH 101 or higher a common set of assignments and academic skill sets.
+Pre-requisite: MTH 101 or higher tradition as it relates to all knowledge.
+The course balances the instructor's selected academic theme with a common set of assignments and academic skill sets.
 The period from the emergence of human history to 1660 is covered in this course.
 Students confront primary and secondary source materials in order to gain a historical consciousness.
 Pre-requisite: ENG 102